jasoneflood/gdp12Hugo/docs/aws/content/0002_DataDiscoveryAndVA/index.en.md

 ### 2.4 Community Insights
 In practice, Guardium VA is widely acknowledged to apply to data-layer infrastructure—it doesn’t target broader system assets (like middleware or endpoints) unless integrated with tools like QRadar for extended coverage  .
 Also, keep Guardium’s DPS patches updated to ensure your tests reflect the latest CVEs and benchmarks .

-### 3. Workshop activities
+## Topics

+::children{depth=999}

+---

+## Workshop Activities

-* Guardium Discover & Classify: Automates sensitive data discovery across structured and unstructured sources, enabling accurate classification with high ML-backed accuracy.
+* **Guardium Discover & Classify**: Automates sensitive data discovery across structured and unstructured sources, enabling accurate classification with high ML-backed accuracy.

-* Guardium Vulnerability Assessment: Scans databases/data warehouses for infrastructure and behavioral vulnerabilities, benchmarked against CIS/STIG and CVE standards.
+* **Guardium Vulnerability Assessment**: Scans databases/data warehouses for infrastructure and behavioral vulnerabilities, benchmarked against CIS/STIG and CVE standards.

-* Together, they provide a robust, integrated data security posture management system—combining visibility, risk assessment, compliance, and actionable remediation.
+* **Together**, they provide a robust, integrated data security posture management system—combining visibility, risk assessment, compliance, and actionable remediation.

-* For the purpose of this workshop we will explore a small fraction of these capabilities.
+For the purpose of this workshop we will explore a small fraction of these capabilities.
 It is important however that you are aware of what can be done.
 This workshop will leave you with a working version of GDP for a period of time, so you can of course continue to experiment with some self-paced study into the above topics.